YongzeYang/YongzeYang/README.md

-Hi, I'm Yongze, a sophomore student of [NPU](https://www.nwpu.edu.cn/), major in software engineering.
+Hi, I'm Yongze, a sophomore student from [NPU](https://www.nwpu.edu.cn/), major in software engineering.

 *Currently, I am looking for an internship opportunity in mainland China.*